Nathaniel Bagshaw Ward: Biography

-Ward was born in London to Stephen Smith Ward, a medical doctor.
+Ward was born in London, the son of Stephen Smith Ward, a medical doctor.
 Little is known of his early years and family life, but he is believed to have been sent to Jamaica at the age of thirteen where he may have taken an interest in plants.
 He practised medicine in a poor area of the East End of London and took an interest in botany and entomology in spare time or when on vacation in Cobham, Kent.
-Tytler Whittle in his book, The Plant Hunters, describes the area where he lived:
+Tyler-Whittle in his book, The Plant Hunters, describes the area where he lived:

 Ward qualified as a member of the Royal College of Surgeons in London in 1814, then later became a fellow of the Linnean Society in 1852.

 His four sons, Stephen (born 1819), Nathaniel (born 1821), John (born 1824) and Richard (born 1831) all went on to qualify as doctors and surgeons.
 Stephen and Nathaniel after qualifying both worked as assistants with their father at the family East End practice.
-John joined the Royal Navy in 1846 as an assistant surgeon, serving with distinction during the Crimean War, with the youngest son Richard having his own practice in Central London.
+John joined the Royal Navy in 1846 as an assistant surgeon, serving with distinction on HMS Vengeance during the Crimean War, with the youngest son Richard having his own practice in Central London.